philanc/luazen/README.md

 - brieflz compression by Joergen Ibsen, BSD-like - see https://github.com/jibsen/brieflz
 - lzf functions by  Marc Alexander Lehmann (BSD, see src/lzf* headers)
 - blake2b, argon2i and xchacha20-poly1305 from Loup Vaillant's Monocypher library.
 Code is public domain - see http://loup-vaillant.fr/projects/monocypher/
+- morus from the reference implementation by Hongjun Wu and Tao Huang - see http://www3.ntu.edu.sg/home/wuhj/research/caesar/caesar.html
 - norx from the reference implementation by Samuel Neves and Philipp Jovanovic (public domain or CC0) - see https://norx.io/
 - x25519 (ec25519 DH secret exchange and ed25519 signature from tweetnacl, by Dan Bernstein, Tanja Lange et al. (public domain) - see http://nacl.cr.yp.to/
 - base64 functions by Luiz Henrique de Figueiredo (public domain)